yesWeGAN/LLaVA/README.md

 - still too many useless snippets in dataset like please note: colors may differ, fabric, and model sizes.
 **re-iterate over caption filtering process?**
 - or download FACAD https://drive.google.com/drive/folders/1cgdHt8AlBukmPhuSzUTPszYPXAYmg6gy
+    note 31.01.24: FACAD is useless, 256x256 images and no mapping image - caption. also no commercial use.
 - How to solve the image-picking problem.
 Maybe use image-number 1 from JSON?